“Why don't I just ask ChatGPT about the German market?”

 ChatGPT is great.
 We use language models too.

-We’re not going to pretend that AI research tools don’t exist.
-They do, and they’re useful.
+We are not going to pretend that AI research tools don't exist.
+They do, and they are useful.
 If you want a quick overview of the German SaaS market at 11pm on a Tuesday, ChatGPT will give you something in 30 seconds.
-That’s genuinely valuable.
+That is genuinely valuable.

-But there’s a difference between getting an answer and getting intelligence you can stake a €500,000 market entry on.
+But there is a difference between getting an answer and getting intelligence you can stake a €500,000 market entry on.

-The difference isn’t whether AI is involved.
-It’s how many layers of research, validation, and quality assurance sit between the question and the answer.
+The difference isn't whether AI is involved.
+It is how many layers of research, validation, and quality assurance sit between the question and the answer.

-Here’s what happens when you ask ChatGPT about a market - and what happens when you commission a NoordSight report.
+Here is what happens when you ask ChatGPT about a market, and what happens when you commission a NoordSight report.

 ChatGPT / Deep Research